aishwaryaprabhat/goku/README.md

 ## Features
 ### Model Ingestion
 ![](docs/assets/architecture/model_ingestion.png)
-GOKU uses a customisable Argo Workflows template to download models from Hugging Face and ingest them into MLFlow.
+GOKU uses a customizable Argo Workflows template to download models from Hugging Face and ingest them into MLFlow.
 <details>
 <summary>How to run</summary>
 To run the model ingestion with the default image, follow these steps: